Vedant-S/AI-chatbot-cybersecurity/README.md

 ````
 ____________________________________________________________________________________________________________________________________
 ## Procedure to Run:
 To run this application use jupyter notebook.
 Run each cell of notebook.
-Proceed with call `response()` method and put your query within it.<br>
+Proceed with calling `response()` method and put your query within it.<br>
 for eg :
 - response("What services do you provide?")